Matt Fax

 David Ciekanski (born 14 December 1996), better known by his stage name Matt Fax, is a French electronic music DJ and record producer.

 Having started his career in 2009, Fax encountered early success with support from renowned DJs and artists around the world, such as Depeche Mode, Armin van Buuren, Above & Beyond and Gareth Emery.
-Throughout his career, he has produced numerous tracks and remixes which entered multiple Beatport charts.
+Throughout his career, he has produced numerous tracks and remixes.
 His music is a blend of progressive house, trance music and techno.

 As David R. and Mike Duz (2009–2012)

 David was introduced to music at an early age, mostly to rock music bands like Queen, Scorpions, AC/DC and French artists.
 His passion for electronic music came later by discovering Tiësto, which led to him wanting to be a DJ, and Joachim Garraud, which introduced him to music production.
 He also been introduced to hardcore music by his brother.
 He started producing and releasing his first tracks at the age of 13 under the alias David R., and had initial support from Laurent Garnier, playing his track "Technocolor" in a couple of his sets.
 He changed his name to Mike Duz a few years later, where he shifted from techno to electro house and progressive house.
 He had numerous releases on smaller independent record labels, until he was able to release a remix for Moguai on deadmau5's label mau5trap on 7 November 2011.
 He then changed his name to his current pseudonym, Matt Fax.